plutarc

 Account & Billing Issues

-After payment, your subscription should activate immediately.
-If your plan limits haven't updated, try refreshing the page.
-If the issue persists, check the Account & Billing page for invoice status.
+After topping up, your balance should update immediately.
+If it hasn't, try refreshing the page.
+If the issue persists, check the Account & Billing page for payment status.

 Still Have Questions?